 Because deep down inside I believe that Scripture is meant to be more than read - it's meant to be experienced.
 God designed us for a high definition relationship with him.
 Not one that's just black and white or stale or flat.
 But one that's full of life and joy and sensory experiences.
 That's why we are invited to "taste and see" God's goodness.

 That's more than mental assertion or trying harder.
 That's learning to savor and open our eyes to all the ways that God is at work around us.

 You may be surprised to discover this, but when I started out on this journey, I had zero contacts in the food field.
 Yep!
 That's right.
 Maybe you know a dozen salt miners, but I knew none.
 So I started with a simple prayer, "God, please bring the people into my life who I'm supposed to meet and spend time with."

 Then I began asking everyone I knew ...
 Do you know a salt miner?
 Do you know an olive grower?

 But every so often I'd find someone who knew someone and I'd follow the rabbit trail walking in trust, walking in faith, that God would provide what I did not have.

 I don't know what God calls you to - but I know he can do abundantly more than you ask or expect - including transform the way you view his Word, his love for you (quirks included), and fellowship around the table forever.

 Margaret Feinberg is a popular speaker, writer, and host of the The Joycast podcast.
 Her latest book and Bible study is Taste and See: Discovering God Among Butchers, Bakers and Fresh Food Makers.
+She is a guest on Elisa Morgan's God Hears Her podcast.
 Follow her on Instagram or Twitter @mafeinberg.